-The Romans laid beams on four vertically arranged piles, creating a kind of chamber.
+In the Romans beams were laid on four vertically arranged piles, so that a kind of chamber was created.
 This historical education with the modifications as closed or open Kammertbau was still in the early 20th century in German viticulture in the palatinate common.
 The picture on the right shows a medieval depiction of works in the vineyard around the year 1180.
-Obviously, this is the form of single-parent education which was probably widespread at that time in many countries.
+Obviously, this is probably the form that was widespread at that time in many countries Single pile education,

 The criteria for choosing the ideal form of education are, in addition to traditional practices, the soil type, the desired earnings, the climatic Relationships that vine with their vigor and tendency to grow in height or width, the easier control or preventive prevention of Vine diseases as well as the requirements of management.
 A particular system is also often required by wine law.
 In the Champagne For example, only four specific education systems are even allowed depending on the grape variety.
 In the second half of the 20th century, the forms of education have changed drastically.
 The focus was on rationalization and the requirements of a mechanized Weingarten Care,

-Through the wintry pruning It determines where and how many new shoots grow in the spring from the remaining winter buds, from which the shape of the vine develops.
-With regard to the choice of the education system, the following points have an influence on the grape or later wine quality:
+Through the wintry pruning determine where and how many new shoots grow from the remaining winter buds in the spring, from which the shape of the vine develops.
+Regarding the choice of the education system, the following points have an influence on the grape or later wine quality:

-The height of the grape zone is a factor in the workload and susceptibility to certain Vine enemies, The closer to ground, the more labor intensive the care and the more likely it will be in rainy areas mushrooms on the grapes arrive and above all Botrytis, Wrong mildew and black rot cause.
-An advantage in northern areas is an earlier one maturity, The grape zone is between 80 to 130 centimeters and higher.
+The height of the grape zone is a factor in the workload and susceptibility to certain Vine enemies, The closer to ground, the more laborious the care and the more likely it can be in rainy areas mushrooms on the grapes arrive and above all Botrytis, Wrong mildew and black rot cause.
+An advantage in northern areas is an earlier one maturity, The grape zone is between 80 and 130 centimeters and higher.
 The height has an effect on the exposition (the angle of sunlight) and thus the distance between the individual Rows of vines,

 The chosen system should have a good foliage wall structure.
 As much as possible leaves should be exposed to direct sunlight during the day.
-When the leaves are in the shade, the Phototosyntheseleistung,
+When the leaves are in the shade, they sink Phototosyntheseleistung,

-The pole distance is at a medium height education 1.20 to 1.50 meters and the line width (lane, row) is 1.20 to 1.50 meters, more rarely even up to 3 meters wide.
+The pole distance is at a medium-high education 1.20 to 1.50 meters and the line width (lane, row) is 1.20 to 1.50 meters, rarely even up to 3 meters wide.
 In a high upbringing, the trunks are up to three feet apart.
 The product of line width and pole distance gives the standing space per floor in m².
 This results in plant densities of 2,600 to 4,700 or 1,900 to 3,700 sticks per hectare.
-At a dense planting As a rule, between 6,000 and 7,700 sticks per hectare are set.
+At a dense planting As a rule, 6,000 to 7,700 sticks per hectare are set.
 But there are also very close plantings with less than a meter of line spacing, resulting in 10,000 to 12,000 sticks per hectare.

 As a rule, when planting vines cuttings (Seedling) planted.
 In the rather rare Bunk planting halve the number of planting locations and each occupy two plants side by side in the row direction.
 Each stick can only unfold in one direction, which must be taken into account when cutting.
 In principle, this can be applied to almost all educational systems.

 A grouping of the many, but often very similar systems can be done in different ways.
 Depending on the amount of manual work you divide into intensive (eg Lyra education. espalier ) and extensive systems (eg Minimal Pruned Cordon Trained ).
-Depending on the type of support structure, it is subdivided into without support (eg Kouloura ) and with support.
-In the second, a further grouping takes place after the distribution of the shoots or the deciduous area, according to the type of distribution of the cut fruit wood or whether working with narrow or wide row removal with thereby different vine density.
+According to the type of support structure , one subdivides into without support (eg Kouloura ) and with support.
+In the second, a further grouping takes place after the distribution of the shoots or the leaf surface, according to the type of distribution of the cut fruit wood or whether one works with narrow or wide row removal with thereby different vine density.

 The vertical systems (eg espalier ) are by far the most common form.
-The green shoots are formed with several staple wires trellis-shaped.
+The green shoots are formed like a trellis with several stitching wires.
 Depending on the height of the trained trunks and the foliage wall design, a distinction is made between lower (trunk 20-50 cm, total height 1.3 m) and high (trunk 1 m and higher, total height up to 2.3 m) systems.
 The grape zone is near the ground.
-For the horizontal systems (eg pergola ), the shoots are distributed over the entire surface on a corresponding framework.
+For horizontal systems (eg pergola ), the shoots are distributed over the entire surface on a corresponding framework.

-For the free-hanging (high) systems (eg Sylvoz.
+For free-hanging (high) systems (eg Sylvoz.
 MPCT.
 Vertiko ), the green shoots can develop for the most part or completely freely.
-In the vertical and free-hanging systems , a part of the shoots is stapled vertically and a part is free-hanging (Sylvoz).
+In the vertical and free-hanging systems , part of the shoots are stapled vertically and one part is free-hanging (Sylvoz).
 Both Reversal education systems (eg Bock section.
-Geneva Double Curtain ) is raised from top to bottom instead of from bottom to top.
-After the support or support framework there are pile supports, wire-frame pile supports, wooden posts or wooden frame scaffolding (eg. pergola.
-Mosel pile education.
-Trier wheel, Stockbringing).
+Geneva Double Curtain ) is raised from top to bottom rather than from bottom to top.
+After the support or support framework there are pile supports, wire-frame pile supports, wooden posts or wooden frame scaffolds (eg. pergola.
+Single pile education.
+Trier wheel ).

-According to the distribution and shape of the cut fruit wood, there is a flat bow, half bow, pendulum bow and whole arch form (see below arc ).
+After the distribution and shape of the cut fruit wood, there are a flat bow, half bow, pendulum bow and whole arch form (see below arc ).
 This is used in many systems, for example Geneva Double Curtain.
 Guyot.
 Spurred cordon. espalier and Vertiko,

-One year old shoots are cut in the parent and head parenting systems .
-By regular pruning the trunk end reinforces and gets after years a head-like appearance.
-The education systems with narrow or wide line removal give plant densities with different vines number / hectare.
+In the parent and head parenting systems , annual shoots are cut.
+By regular pruning reinforces the trunk end and gets a head-like appearance after years.
+Educational systems with narrow or wide line removal provide planting densities with varying numbers of vines / hectare.
 There are narrow (under 1.8 m), normal (1.8-2.2 m) and spacious (2.5 m and more).

-One can differentiate in the various forms of education in two large groups.
-These are education systems without a support framework (that is, ground education and bush education) and the much larger group education systems with support framework (with innumerable variants).
+It is possible to differentiate between the two types of education in two big groups.
+These are education systems without a support structure (that is, ground education and bush education) and the much larger group education systems with support structure (with innumerable variants).

 Floor education or crawling Education: The vines are trained completely flat freely growing across the floor without support.
 The shoots can be four to six meters long and are often arranged in a circle around the head.
 This allows the grapes to absorb the heat reflected from the ground.
 Besides, they are like that too wind protected.
 This is especially true in southern countries Italy ( Sardinia ), on the greek island Santorini with the as Kouloura designated system, as well as in Portugal and Spain application, A disadvantage is the susceptibility to Fungal diseases through the ground contact.

-Bush Education : This ancient method has been used in the antiquity applied by the Greeks and adopted by the Romans.
+Bush Education : This ancient method has been used in the past antiquity applied by the Greeks and adopted by the Romans.
 It is a special form of head education without support.
 It is suitable for low-growing vines in low-precipitation vineyards and is now practiced mainly in the Mediterranean.
-The green shoots are repeatedly during the growing cycle gewipfelt so as not to let it last too long.
+The green shoots are several times during the growing cycle gewipfelt so as not to let it get too long.
 These include, among others Bock section and gobelet,

 Tree Education : This high form of education is common in Italy and Spain.
-At the Alberata system (Trees) the vines are raised growing on or between trees.
-In Campania it will be in the DOC area Aversa maintained as a cultural heritage.
-In Emilia-Romagna, as well as Tuscany and Veneto, there are local variations.
+At the Alberata system (Trees) the vines are raised on or growing between trees.
+In Campania it will be in the DOC area Aversa cared for as a cultural heritage.
+In Emilia-Romagna, as well as Tuscany and Veneto, there are local variants.

-pergola : A used in ancient times, the education system, which for wine grapes and especially Tafelttrauben is used.
-Between wooden, metal or concrete support piles, horizontal devices such as grid-like wooden racks, horizontal bars or wire frames are installed up to a height of four meters.
+pergola : A system of education used in antiquity that was used for wine grapes and especially Tafelttrauben is used.
+Between support posts made of wood, metal or concrete horizontal devices such as grid-like wooden racks, horizontal bars or wire frames are mounted up to four meters in height.

-Stick culture or pile culture : The vines are raised individually and freestanding on a vertical support pile.
-This was the most common form in Austria until the 1960s, when it was abandoned by the Hock Culture was replaced.
-In Germany she is under Mosel pile education known.
+Single pile education (Stick culture) : The vines are raised individually and freestanding on a vertical support pile.
+This was until the 1960s the most common form in Austria, until it was abandoned by the Hock Culture was replaced.
+In Germany she is known under Moselpfahlerziehung.
 In Württemberg, the three-legged pile education is widespread, in which the cordons (legs) of a vine are trained on a pole.

-Wire frame education : Today the most common worldwide and most common form of education with country-specific different variants.
-One to four horizontal wires are stretched between a row of piles, to which the growing fruit rods are tied.
+Wire frame education : Today the worldwide most common and most common form of education with country-specific different variants.
+Between one row of piles, one to four horizontal wires are stretched, to which the growing fruit rods are tied.
 Depending on the trunk height, there is a low, a medium high and a high form.
 The shoot growth must be through baste get supported.

 Within the large group wire frame education one can still into the two subgroups cordon and espalier but this illustrates complexity and diversity.
-Because cordons also play a role in the form of the trellis and there are also trellises in the cordon education.
+Because cordons also play a role in the trellis form and there are also trellises in the cordon education.